 These are, by far, THE BEST biscuits I have ever eaten!
-They are soft and fluffy and are so good that we can't even keep them in the house beyond baking day.
+They are so good that we can't keep them in the house beyond baking day.
 You'll want to eat them with everything and I mean EVERYTHING!
+They pair well with my Beer Cheese Soup Recipe!

 Jump to: